Healthy Homes Assessment Hastings Central

 Draught Stopping Hastings Central

-If you are able to feel external air coming in or the air is clear from a gap or hole or crack, then it’s likely a crack or crack that requirements sealing in the way you can.
-Cracks or gaps with large gaps must be fixed permanently.
-Cracks that are greater than 3mm and let air into or out of the home need the sealing.
-For example, if an open fireplace isn’t in use it can create draughts.
-This must be sealed from.
-Property managers and landlords are accountable for making sure that these draughts are stopped in the maximum extent imaginable.
+If you are able to feel external air entering or an unobstructed draught coming from a hole or gap or crack, then it’s likely a crack or hole that needs sealing in somehow.
+Large cracks and gaps should be permanently stopped.
+Gaps greater than 3mm that let air into or out within your home need the sealing.
+For instance, if an open fireplace is not in use, it could cause draughts, and must be sealed from.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as much as imaginable.

-There is no need to cover up gaps or holes in the construction.
-For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure when the house gets warmer and cooler, so that they can still be shut and opened, rather than securing.
-We will check all windows and doors during the Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes that are part of the construction.
+For instance, small gaps around windows and doors could be necessary to allow movement of the building when the household heats and cools, in order to let them be closed and opened instead of than securing.
+We will check all doors and windows in our Healthy Homes assessment of your rental property.

 draught stopping building inspections